Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

-Finally, let us briefly comment about why we are limited to rotations on the plane.
+We briefly comment about why we are limited to rotations on the plane.
 If the given matrix is not a rotation, then the relevant points do not all belong to $\mathcal H_1$, but rather to $\mathcal H_2$, in subgroups of dimension 2.
 Intuitively this is because the matrix changes vectors over two dimensions: scaling and rotating.
-What we lack is an effective bound akin to that in \Cref{thm:height upper bound}, but for subgroups of dimension 2.
-There are finiteness results, often as special cases of the Mordell-Lang conjecture, see \eg \cite{laurent1984equations}, but to our knowledge, no effective bounds are known.
+While there are finiteness results, often as special cases of the Mordell-Lang conjecture, see \eg \cite{laurent1984equations}, but to our knowledge for subgroups of dimension 2 we lack an effective height bound akin to that in \Cref{thm:height upper bound}.